khushaljethava/khushaljethava.github.io/_posts/2026-03-30-Fine-Tuning-LLMs-with-Python.md

 - **Tone and style** — Match your brand voice or documentation style.
 - **Cost reduction** — A fine-tuned smaller model can outperform a larger general model on your specific task, at lower inference cost.

+When I built a Document AI pipeline at Codiste, fine-tuning a transformer on domain-specific documents was the turning point that took our extraction accuracy from mediocre to production-ready.
+The base model understood language well enough, but it could not reliably extract structured fields from invoices and contracts until we trained it on a few hundred annotated examples in our exact output format.

 ## Full Fine-Tuning vs. LoRA vs. QLoRA

 **Full fine-tuning** updates every parameter in the model.
 This requires enormous GPU memory (a 7B parameter model needs 28+ GB just for the weights in fp32) and risks catastrophic forgetting.